Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 Change the Keyboard Layout

-Standard grub4dos supports the US keyboard layout.
-If you are entering text using the keyboard, you may need to change the keyboard layout mapping.
+Standard grub4dos supports the US QWERTY keyboard layout.
+If you need to enter text using the keyboard (e.g. password entry), you may need to change the keyboard layout mapping.

 To do this, simply make a MyE2B.cfg file (see above) and specify one of the KBD_xxx.g4b files in the \_ISO\E2B\grub folder. e.g.